 For those with interest, aptitude, and a strong work ethic, career opportunities within the Greenlife Industry are endless.
 Whether you start in an entry-level position as a technician or use previous education to enter at a higher level there are various pathways you can take in the industry including

 Because the Greenlife Industry is large and diverse, there are many segments of the industry that you can work in including Production Horticulture, Biosecurity, Retail Nursery, Permaculture, Seed Testing and Production, Plant Science and Soil Science.

 Working with greenlife means that you will be taking a hands on role, while you will be working with potting machines and other types of machinery, technology developments and advancements are starting to change the way the Greenlife industry looks at its businesses and how to be more effective in production.
 As the industry continues to lead efforts in sustainability, technology will rapidly evolve continue to be an essential component of the Industry.

 Growing and watching plants, trees and shrubs (sometimes from a seedling) is very rewarding, not only are you creating and nurturing life you are also contributing to the Greening of Australia and impacting the environment in a positive way.

 There are other benefits in working in the Greenlife Industry, you work as part of a team in generally a family oriented environment and offers vast opportunities to work with both your hands and mind – and of course, the opportunity to work outdoors.

 If a career in Greenlife Industry is what you are looking for, do your research - visit your local nursery and ask a team member about working in Greenlife.
 Volunteering or gaining a part-time role in a Nursery will also give you excellent experience for your future in our industry.

-For an idea of what Greenlife Industry has to offer and course requirements, look at our Greenlife career pathways and watch the video below.
+For an idea of what Greenlife Industry has to offer and course requirements, look at our Greenlife career pathways.